Breadcrumb

 Topic Contents

-A third recommendation sometimes used is called Adequate Intake (AI).
-This is used only when there isn't enough information about a nutrient to set a Recommended Dietary Allowance.
-Adequate Intake is a level that is assumed to provide enough of that nutrient.
+- This is used only when there isn't enough information about a nutrient to set the RDA.
+It's the level that experts assume will provide enough of that nutrient.

 Related Information